Stanton Barrett: Xfinity Series

-In 2008, Barrett became the primary driver for SKI Motorsports in the #30 and qualified for 26 of 29 attempted races for the team.
-Barrett had an average start of 29.3, an average finish of 25.7, 5 DNFs and 2 laps lead in his 2008 campaign, which included a start for his own team for race 32 at Memphis International Raceway.
-Barrett failed to qualify the #30 for SKI and had to race in his own #31 that was qualified by Kenny Hendrick to make the field, resulting in a DNF on lap 155 due to transmission issues.
-Barrett also failed to qualify at Homestead Miami Speedway for race 35.
-Stanton finished the 2008 season 22nd in points and would only make 31 more NASCAR O'Reilly Auto Parts Series starts from 2009-2023.
+In 2008, Barrett became the primary driver for SKI Motorsports in the No. 30 and qualified for 26 of 29 attempted races for the team.
+Barrett had an average start of 29.3, an average finish of 25.7, five DNFs and two laps lead in his 2008 campaign, which included a start for his own team for race 32 at Memphis International Raceway.
+Barrett failed to qualify the No. 30 for SKI and had to race in his own No. 31 that was qualified by Kenny Hendrick to make the field, resulting in a DNF on lap 155 due to transmission issues.
+Barrett also failed to qualify at Homestead for race 35.
+Stanton finished the 2008 season 22nd in points and would only make 31 more NASCAR Nationwide Series starts from 2009-2023.

-During the 2008 season, Barrett still ran his own #31 as an owner with 18 total starts for the car.
-Kenny Hendrick ran 14 of them, with Stanton, Jeff Fuller, and Shane Huffman each running one race in the #31.
-Stanton Barrett fielded a second car for his dad Stan at the 2008 NAPA Auto Parts 200 in the #61, he completed only 7 laps before pulling off citing brake issues and finished in 39th.
+During the 2008 season, Barrett still ran his own No. 31 as an owner with 18 total starts for the car.
+Kenny Hendrick ran 14 of them, with Stanton, Jeff Fuller, and Shane Huffman each running one race in the No. 31.
+Stanton Barrett fielded a second car for his dad Stan at the 2008 NAPA Auto Parts 200 in the No. 61, he completed only seven laps before pulling off citing brake issues and finished in 39th.

 The following year, Barrett joined Rick Ware Racing.
-He raced for them on a part-time schedule with some respectable finishes and top ten qualifying and from 2009 to 2016 until he joined MBM Motorsports and B. J. McLeod Motorsports.
+He raced for them on a part-time schedule with some respectable finishes and top-ten qualifying and from 2009 to 2016 until he joined MBM Motorsports and B. J. McLeod Motorsports.

 In 2019, Barrett returned to the Xfinity Series after a three year hiatus.
 He raced for MBM Motorsports in the Zippo 200 at Watkins Glen.
 He would finish 23rd.

-Racing for Mike Harmon Racing, Barrett was driving the No. 47 in 2022.
+In 2022, Barrett was driving the No. 47 for Mike Harmon Racing in 2022.
 However, he failed to qualify for the Sunoco Go Rewards 200 at Watkins Glen.

 Barrett raced in the Xfinity Series in 2023, driving the No. 35 car for Emerling-Gase Motorsports in the race at Road America and the Shriners Children's 200 at Watkins Glen.